Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-Processors that have the same execution rate are indistinguishable from an $n$-task-$n$-processor assignment in terms of the task turnaround time.
-For example, suppose that we have two distinct tasks $a$ and $b$, and two processors $x$ and $y$ that have the same execution rate.
-Then, a 2-task-2-processor assignment $\{(a \mapsto x), (b \mapsto y)\}$, and $\{(a \mapsto y), (b \mapsto x)\}$ are equivalent in terms of the task turnaround time and the average processor utilization.
-In Fig.~\ref{fig:TaskGraphAndAssignments}(b), the execution rates of the set of processors \{1,\,2,\,3\}, \{4,\,5,\,6\}, and \{7,\, 8\} are the same.
-In this case, we may represent them as a processor tabloid that has the entries of the first row 1, 2, and 3, the entries of the second row 4, 5, and 6, and the entries of the third row 7, and 8, respectively.
+Agents that have the same execution rate are equivalent up to the $n$-task-$n$-agent assignment problem in terms of the task turnaround time.
+For instance, suppose that we have two distinct tasks $a$ and $b$, and two agents $x$ and $y$ that have the same execution rate.
+Then, 2-task-2-agent assignments $\{(a \mapsto x), (b \mapsto y)\}$, and $\{(a \mapsto y), (b \mapsto x)\}$ are equivalent in terms of the task turnaround time and the average agent utilization.
+In Figure~\ref{fig:TaskGraphAndAssignments}(b), the execution rates of agents in each set \{1,\,2,\,3\}, \{4,\,5,\,6\}, and \{7,\, 8\} are the same, respectively.
+In this case, we may represent them as an agent tabloid that has the entries of the first row 1, 2, and 3, the entries of the second row 4, 5, and 6, and the entries of the third row 7, and 8, respectively.